 Attendance

-Attendance at WG, TG, SG and/or SC meetings is recorded electronically.
+Attendance at WG, TG, SG, TAG, and/or SC meetings is recorded electronically.
 If electronic recording is not possible manual (most likely handwritten) documentation is used.
 Each attendee is responsible for recording attendance.
 The mechanism for recording attendance is described in the opening reports of the WG opening plenary meeting.
 Each attendee is expected to only sign in for the meeting designation that they are attending in that time slot; time slots are defined as WG meetings as stated in the approved Agenda graphic for the Interim Session or Plenary Session in progress.
 It is expected that attendees have participated in at least 75% of the designated meetings for which they have signed as attended.
 Failure to sign in may impact voting rights (see Voting Rights).
 Inability to sign in should be reported to the WG Vice-Chair responsible for attendance recording.

 Meeting Etiquette

-During any WG, TG, SG, IG, and SC meetings, cell phones shall be shut off or in the vibrate mode of operation, in order not to interrupt the meeting.
+During any WG, TG, SG, IG, TAG, and SC meetings, cell phones shall be shut off or in the vibrate mode of operation, in order not to interrupt the meeting.
 Electronic communication (e.g. email, instant messaging, and social networking) with the Officers conducting official meetings should be deferred until after the meeting; with the following exceptions:

 Officers may access the 802.15 website and documentation server as necessary to conduct business